jlbissonette/arc-menu/README.md

 - Do not use ALL CAPS when creating an issue report.
 - Do not repeatedly update an open issue remarking that the issue persists.

-**Remember**: Just because the issue you reported was reported here does not mean that it is an issue with Arc menu.
+**Remember**: Just because the issue you reported was reported here does not mean that it is an issue with ArcMenu.
 As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
 Patience is always appreciated.

 -----

 [![GNU GPL Image](https://www.gnu.org/graphics/slickgnu.tiny.png)](http://www.gnu.org/licenses/old-licenses/lgpl-2.0.html)
 ### License & Terms ![](https://gitlab.com/LinxGem33/IP-Finder/raw/master/screens/Copyleft-16.png)

-Arc Menu is available under the terms of the GPL-2.0 license See [`COPYING`](https://gitlab.com/arcmenu/ArcMenu/blob/master/COPYING) for details.
+ArcMenu is available under the terms of the GPL-2.0 license See [`COPYING`](https://gitlab.com/arcmenu/ArcMenu/blob/master/COPYING) for details.

-Arc-Menu is Free Software: You can use, study share and improve it at your will.
+ArcMenu is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 All ArcMenu's Image assets including wiki images, icons and application image assets are created by [LinxGem33](https://gitlab.com/LinxGem33) and licensed under; [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)